 Chamomile, an aromatic annual herb, has a long history of use in traditional medicine to treat muscle spasms, menstrual disorders, insomnia, ulcers, wounds, stomach disorders, rheumatic pain, hay fever, and hemorrhoids.
 It is widely used in teas for its relaxing and calming effects.

-Chamomile extract showed a mild to moderate effect in patients with generalized anxiety disorder (16) and may also have antidepressant effects (30).
-In another controlled trial, application of a chamomile compress was shown to be effective, and superior to hydrocortisone ointment, in facilitating healing of peristomal skin lesions in patients following colostomy (21).
+Preliminary data from clinical studies suggest modest benefits of chamomile in improving chronic insomnia (20), and chamomile tea was shown to have positive effects on glycemic control in patients with diabetes (33).
+A chamomile extract showed a mild to moderate effect in patients with generalized anxiety disorder (16) and may also have antidepressant effects (30).
+In another controlled trial, application of a chamomile compress was shown to be effective, and superior, to hydrocortisone ointment, in facilitating healing of peristomal skin lesions in patients following colostomy (21).

 The anti-inflammatory activity of chamomile involves the release of LPS-induced prostaglandin E(2) in RAW 264.7 macrophages via inhibition of COX-2 enzyme activity (11).
 Methanol extracts of chamomile exert anti-allergic effects by inhibiting histamine release from mast cells (23).
 They also showed neuroprotective activity by decreasing lipid peroxidation (LPO) and increasing superoxide dismutase (SOD), catalase (CAT), glutathione (GSH), and total thiol levels (24).

-Premature constriction of fetal ductus arteriosus has been reported following consumption of camomile tea by the mother during pregnancy (31).
+Premature constriction of fetal ductus arteriosus: Following consumption of chamomile tea by the mother during pregnancy (31).

-A 38-year-old Caucasian man developed an episode of severe anaphylaxis with generalized urticaria, angioedema and severe dyspnea one hour after consuming chamomile tea.
-The symptoms improved following treatment with an intravenous antihistamine (18).
+Severe anaphylaxis with generalized urticaria, angioedema, and severe dyspnea: In a 38-year-old Caucasian man, 1 hour after consuming chamomile tea.
+Symptoms improved following treatment with an intravenous antihistamine (18).

-A 70-year-old woman was hospitalized with multiple internal hemorrhages following concurrent use of chamomile products and warfarin.
+Multiple internal hemorrhages: In a 70-year-old woman following concurrent use of chamomile products and warfarin.
 Her symptoms resolved after treatment with intravenous heparin (28).

-Cyclosporine: Concurrent use resulted in increased levels of cyclosporine (35).
+Cyclosporine: Concurrent use resulted in increased serum levels of cyclosporine (35).